steveloughran/formality/styleguide/styleguide.md

 ### <a name="assertions"></a>Assertions

+Here are the best-practice requirements of JUnit assertions.
+We are now adopting AssertJ, but haven't used them enough to have any best practices there.

 1. Complex assertions should be broken into smaller ones, so that failure causes can be more easily determined.
 1. Assertions should use the more specific `assertXXX` checks over `assertTrue()` and `assertFalse()`.